danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 tags: api vue django websockets rabbitmq
 ---

 Welcome to the penultimate part of this tutorial.
-I've really learnt a lot writing this tutorial and i hope you have to.
+I've really learnt a lot writing this tutorial and i hope you have too.

 In part 4, we were able to acheive our main goal of the tutorial which was to build a web based chat application with django and Vue.
 But we faced a major issue with scaling the application.